isomerpages/nhg-ohrpp/_publications/Tissue Compliance Circulars.md

 approved by the IRB.
 <br>
 <br>2.
 Introduction to 2 new resources
-<br>a) NHG TR 1704-15 Optional Consent Form For The Donation of Leftover Biological
+<br>a) NHG Health TR 1704-15 Optional Consent Form For The Donation of Leftover
-Samples
+Biological Samples
-<br>b) NHG Guidance to Store and Use Leftover Human Tissue for Future Research
+<br>b) NHG Health Guidance to Store and Use Leftover Human Tissue for Future
+Research
 <br>(Released 7 Jun 2021)</p>
 </td>
 </tr>